trK54Ylmz-work/aklamio-data/readme.md

 Hi, This report example for the Aklami's Senior Python Engineer position created by Tarik Yilmaz (trk54ylmz @ Github)

+This repository contains simple Pandas functions such as group by, join, filtering etc.

+**Note** I haven't used Docker compose etc. because the was no any orchestration needs.

 ### Install

 Please install dependencies by using `pip`,